bsisic/nfight/README.md

 npx hardhat node
 ```
 this should create a local network with 19 accounts

-keep the node running and in a new terminal window run
+then, keep the node running and in a new terminal window run

 ```
 npx hardhat run scripts/deploy.js --network localhost